See how to prepare at the end of this page.

 Yes!
 It's essential that you bring your laptop and will be able to work with AI tools on it.
 Sometimes there can be company restrictions, so please check before joining the course.
 We will be working hands-on with AI tools during the course, so please bring your own laptop.

 Yes and no. The course does not require paid AI tools, but we do recommend you to have access to at least one chatbot service with a paid subscription to get the most out of the course.
-CIFS are platform-agnostic, and we experiment with different software in each edition of the course, depending on what is most top of mind.
-In this edition we will be vibecoding with Lovable.
-We will provide you with access as part of the course.
-It can also be beneficial to have experimented with Google Notebook LM in order to understand the more multimodal examples of Generative AI.
+We strive to be platform-agnostic, and we experiment with different types of software in each edition of the course, depending on what is most top of mind.
+It can also be beneficial to have experimented with tools like Google Notebook LM in order to understand the more multimodal examples of Generative AI.

 Yes!
 In addition to breaks and meals during the course, we host an optional self-paid networking dinner on Day 1.
 This is a chance to continue the conversations from the day in a relaxed setting and connect with fellow participants and facilitators.